About the most famous long-distance races

 October 8th, 2019 Aker BioMarine launched the official “International Dog

-Although branded alike QPAWS and QRILL Pet Mushing team are two separated entities.
-The team is excited for the pilot season to begin in 2020 and to compete with the top mushers around the world.Read more about it
+Although branded alike QRILL PAWS and QRILL Pet Mushing team are two separated entities.
+The team is excited for this new initiative involving the top mushers and events around the world.Read more about it